 Ketamine users can not only experience hallucinations and a perception of reality, but they often feel as if they cannot move.
 Alcohol itself can cause slips in memory when heavily consumed.
 Combining both can put a person in a vulnerable situation, especially women.
 In parties or clubs, anyone can mix ketamine into their alcohol beverage, and they would not know it.
 They can get raped under this situation, and may have trouble recalling what happened, or wonder if something did happen.

 Get Help Today

-If you or someone you love uses Ketamine and likes to drink alcohol, it is very important to not mix the two.
-Abusing one or the others alone can be very dangerous and mixing them intensifies the dangers.
-It is very important that if you believe yourself or someone you love has a problem with either of these substances to get help right away and do not hesitate.
-It is never too late and there is always help there to reach out for or just to get answers and support.
+If you or someone you love uses Ketamine and likes to drink alcohol, it is imperative not to mix the two.
+Abusing one or the others alone can be very dangerous and mix them intensifies the dangers.
+It is essential that if you believe yourself or someone you love has a problem with either of these substances to get help right away and do not hesitate.
+It is never too late, and there is always help there to reach out for or just to get answers and support.